dhanjyoti/React-step-by-step/React_Notes/mock interview question.md

 - Example: Memoizing event handlers or callback functions passed as props to child components to optimize performance.

     **useEffect:**
 - Purpose: useEffect is used for handling side effects in functional components.
-It allows you to perform side effects (such as data fetching, DOM manipulation, or subscriptions) after the component has rendered.
+It allows us to perform side effects (such as data fetching, DOM manipulation, or subscriptions) after the component has rendered.
 - Use Case: It's useful for managing asynchronous operations, subscribing to data sources, setting up timers, or performing cleanup tasks.
 - Example: Fetching data from an API, subscribing to WebSocket events, updating the document title, or cleaning up resources when the component is unmounted.